FusionAuth/terraform-provider-fusionauth/docs/resources/theme.md

 * `registration_verification_required` - (Optional) A FreeMarker template that is rendered when the user requests the /registration/verification-required path.
 This page is rendered when a user is required to verify their registration prior to being allowed to proceed with the registration flow.
 This occurs when Unverified behavior is set to Gated in registration verification settings on the Application.
 * `registration_verify` - (Optional) A FreeMarker template that is rendered when the user requests the /registration/verify path.
 This page is used when a user clicks the URL from the application specific verification email and the verificationId has expired.
 FusionAuth expires verificationId after a period of time (which is configurable).
 If the user has a URL from the verification email that has expired, this page will be rendered and the error will be displayed to the user.
 * `samlv2_logout` - (Optional) A FreeMarker template that is rendered when the user requests the /samlv2/logout path.
 This page is used if the user initiates a SAML logout.
 This page causes the user to be logged out of all associated applications via a front-channel mechanism before being redirected.
+* `stylesheet` - (Optional) A CSS stylesheet used to style the templates.
+* `theme_id` - (Optional) The Id to use for the new Theme.
+If not specified a secure random UUID will be generated.
 * `unauthorized` - (Optional) An optional FreeMarker template that contains the unauthorized page.

 ### Deprecated Theme Properties

 * `email_send` - (Optional) A FreeMarker template that is rendered when the user requests the /email/send page.
 This page is used after a user has asked for the verification email to be resent.
 This can happen if the URL in the email expired and the user clicked it.
 In this case, the user can provide their email address again and FusionAuth will resend the email.
 After the user submits their email and FusionAuth re-sends a verification email to them, the browser is redirected to this page.
 * `registration_send` - (Optional) A FreeMarker template that is rendered when the user requests the /registration/send page.
 This page is used after a user has asked for the application specific verification email to be resent.
 This can happen if the URL in the email expired and the user clicked it.
 In this case, the user can provide their email address again and FusionAuth will resend the email.
 After the user submits their email and FusionAuth re-sends a verification email to them, the browser is redirected to this page.